 The pitch

-Click the menu bar icon, pick a file (or drag one onto the icon), and TorDrop gives you a .onion URL and a QR code.
-Send the URL to whoever needs the file, over whatever secure channel you already use to talk to them.
+Open TorDrop, drop one or more files into the window (or use the file picker), and you get a .onion URL and a QR code.
+Send the URL to whoever needs the files, over whatever secure channel you already use to talk to them.
 They open it in Tor Browser and download.
 When you’re done, you click Stop Sharing and the onion service vanishes.

 That’s the whole app.